arathikrishnaam/BookMyHall.io/README.md

-# Book My Hall
+## Book My Hall

-A comprehensive web application designed to streamline hall bookings for educational institutions, eliminating manual paperwork and reducing administrative overhead.
+If you've ever tried to book a hall at a college or university, you know the pain.
+Paperwork, phone calls, waiting for approvals, and inevitably someone else books your time slot while you're still filling out forms.
+We built Book My Hall to fix this mess.

-## Purpose
+## What This Does

-This system digitizes the hall booking process, allowing faculty and club leaders to request bookings online while providing administrators with an efficient approval workflow.
-The public calendar ensures transparency and prevents scheduling conflicts.
+Book My Hall lets faculty and club leaders book halls online instead of dealing with paper forms.
+Administrators get a clean dashboard to approve or reject requests, and everyone can see what's already booked on a public calendar.
+No more double bookings, no more confusion.

 ## Features

 - **User Authentication**: Secure login/signup system with role-based access control
-- **Pre-approved Users**: Only authorized faculty and club leaders can make bookings
+- **Pre-approved Users**: Only authorised faculty and club leaders can make bookings
-- **Smart Conflict Detection**: Automatic checking with 60-minute buffer between bookings
+- **Smart Conflict Detection**: Automatic checking with a 60-minute buffer between bookings
 - **Admin Dashboard**: Streamlined approval/rejection workflow for administrators
 - **Public Calendar**: Real-time view of approved bookings using FullCalendar
 - **Responsive Design**: Mobile-friendly interface using Bootstrap